-- 1.2.1 To facilitate sustainable rural settlement in harmony with the environment through the multiple occupancy of rural land oriented to a common group by: - a) Enabling people to erect multiple occupancy dwellings on a single allotment of land to be occupied as their principle place of residence, to share facilities and resources and to develop the land for communal purposes; - b) Encouraging a community based and an environmentally sensitive approach to rural settlement; - c) Facilitating development in a low cost manner which both protects the environment and does not create a demand for the unreasonable or uneconomic provision of public amenities or public services by Council or other public authorities; - d) Enabling people (particularly those on low incomes) to pool their resources to develop low cost housing within a wide range of communal rural living opportunities; and - e) Assisting the proper management, development and conservation of natural and man made resources, including agricultural land, natural areas, forests and waters for the purpose of promoting the social and economic welfare of the community and a better environment. - 1.2.2 To guide intending applicants in the selection of suitable land, design of multiple occupancy developments, and in making of development applications for multiple occupancy development. - 1.3 Land To Which This Plan Applies This plan applies to all the land zoned under the Lismore Local Environmental Plan 1992 as 1(a)(General Rural Zone), 1(b)(Agriculture Zone) and 1(r)(Riverlands Zone). - 1.4 Commencement - 1.4.1 This plan shall be effective from/.../1994. - 1.4.2 Schedule 1 lists any amendments to this Development Control Plan. - 1.5 Variations - 1.5.1 This Plan may be varied only by a decision in a manner provided for in the Environmental Planning and Assessment Act 1979 and Regulation 1980. - 1.5.2 Where Council is of the opinion that strict compliance with a specified numerical standard or requirement is unreasonable or unnecessary, it may permit such a variation notwithstanding the above clause.
-In all cases where a departure or variation is sought, the aims and objectives of the Plan must, in the opinion of Council, be met.
+- 1.2.1 To facilitate sustainable rural settlement in harmony with the environment through the multiple occupancy of rural land having a common purpose, aim or basis for being a land sharing group by: - a) Enabling people to erect multiple occupancy dwellings on a single allotment of land to be occupied as their principle place of residence, to share communal facilities and resources and to develop the land for communal purposes; - b) Encouraging a community based and an environmentally sensitive approach to rural settlement; - c) Facilitating development in a low cost manner which both protects the environment and does not create a demand for the unreasonable provision of public amenities or public services by Council or other public authorities; - d) Enabling people (particularly those on low incomes) to pool their resources to develop low cost housing within a wide range of communal rural living lifestyles; and - e) Assisting the proper management, development and conservation of natural and human resources, including agricultural land, natural areas, forests and waterways for the purpose of promoting the social and economic welfare of the community and a better environment. - 1.2.2 To give guidance to applicants in the selection of suitable land, design of multiple occupancy developments, and in making of development applications for multiple occupancy development.

+1.3 Land To Which This Plan Applies

+This plan applies to all the land zoned under the Lismore Local Environmental Plan 1992 as 1(a)(General Rural Zone), 1(b)(Agriculture Zone) and 1(r)(Riverlands Zone).

+1.4 Commencement

+- 1.4.1 This plan shall be effective from/..../1994. - 1.4.2 Schedule 1 lists any amendments to this Development Control Plan.

+1.5 Variations

+- 1.5.1 This Plan may be varied only by a decision of Council and in a manner provided for in the Environmental Planning and Assessment Act 1979 and Regulation 1980. - 1.5.2 Where Council is of the opinion that strict compliance with a specified numerical standard or requirement is unreasonable or unnecessary, it may permit such a variation notwithstanding the above clause.
+In all cases where a departure or variation is sought, all the appropriate aims and objectives of the Plan must, in the opinion of Council, be met.

-- 1.6 Relationship to Other Planning Instruments - 1.6.1 This Plan is to be read in conjunction with Lismore Local Environmental Plan 1992, The North Coast Regional Environmental Plan 1988 and State Environmental Planning Policy No. 15 - Multiple Occupancy of Rural Lands. - 1.6.2 State Environmental Planning Policy No. 15 Multiple Occupancy of Rural Lands is the principal planning instrument which enables multiple occupancy of rural land in the City of Lismore Local Government Area.
+1.6 Relationship to Other Planning Instruments

+- This Plan is to be read in conjunction with Lismore Local Environmental Plan 1992, 1.6.1 The North Coast Regional Environmental Plan 1988 and State Environmental Planning Policy No. 15 - Multiple Occupancy of Rural Lands (the policy). - 1.6.2 State Environmental Planning Policy No. 15 - Multiple Occupancy of Rural Lands is the principal planning instrument which enables multiple occupancy of rural land in the City of Lismore Local Government Area.

-The purpose of this Development Control Plan is to provide specific direction and development controls for multiple occupancy development on rural lands in the City of Lismore Local Government Area and to assist in achieving the objectives of State Environmental Planning Policy No. 15 and the relevant objectives of the Lismore Local Environmental Plan 1992.
+The purpose of this Development Control Plan is to provide specific direction and development controls for multiple occupancy development on rural lands in the City of Lismore Local Government Area and to assist in achieving the objectives of the Policy and the relevant objectives of the Lismore Local Environmental Plan 1992.

-A Copy of State Environmental Planning Policy No. 15 is attached to this plan.
+A copy of the Policy is attached to this plan.

-1.6.3 City of Lismore Local Environmental Plan 1992 contains two special provisions which relate to rural development.
+City of Lismore Local Environmental Plan 1992 contains two special provisions which 1.6.3 relate to rural development.